tyson-swetnam/srer-wgew/cloudcompare/Point_Cloud_Alignment.md

-At both the WGEW and SRER the Riegl VZ-400 terrestrial laser scanner used reflective 1.5 meter (m) tall laser targets placed atop ground control points (GCP)(rebar pins) whose locations were established from TotalStation survey from USGS back azimuth or RTK-GPS.
+At both the WGEW and SRER the Riegl VZ-400 terrestrial laser scanner used reflective 1.5 meter (m) tall laser targets placed atop ground control points (GCP)(rebar pins) whose locations were established from TotalStation survey from back azimuth to USGS benchmarks or Trimble RTK-GPS.

 In the Kendall Grassland and Lucky Hill Shrubland the reflective laser targets were placed atop at least five rebar stakes, whose locations were established